9aia/thal/pm/SUGGESTIONS.md

 - Add activities like minigames
 - Add actions (simulations), such as payment
 - Credit system instead of subscription

----

 - Add conversation starters
-- Create a character from saved text or from translated text
-- Add conversation scenarios
 - Add personal vocabulary lists that the chatbot can incorporate into the convo

 ## Enhancements